-Osteopathy is a safe and effective therapy for the whole family.
+Osteopathy may be a safe and effective therapy for the whole family.
 Osteopaths are commonly used to treat various sports injuries.

 Some conditions that are commonly treated with success at our clinics are: